ruricolist/FXML/README.md

 you tell it to – but it still vulnerable to other attacks, like the [billion laughs][].

-All of the new conditions are subtypes of `cxml:xml-security-error`, which is *not* a subtype of any other CXML error: you must handle it directly.
+All of the new conditions are subtypes of `fxml:xml-security-error`, which is *not* a subtype of any other FXML error: you must handle it directly.

-Three extra keyword arguments for `cxml:parse`:
+Three extra keyword arguments for `fxml:parse`:

 ## `forbid-dtd`

 Default false.
-Signal `cxml:dtd-forbidden` if the document contains a DTD processing declarations.
+Signal `fxml:dtd-forbidden` if the document contains a DTD processing declarations.

-The name, pubid, and sysid can be read with `cxl:dtd-name`, `cxml:dtd-pubid`, and `cxml:dtd-sysid`, respectively.
+The name, pubid, and sysid can be read with `cxl:dtd-name`, `fxml:dtd-pubid`, and `fxml:dtd-sysid`, respectively.

 You can restart with `continue` if you want to parse the DTD anyway.

 ## `forbid-entities`

 Default true.
-Signal `cxml:entities-forbidden` if the document’s DTD contains entity definitions.
+Signal `fxml:entities-forbidden` if the document’s DTD contains entity definitions.

-The name of the entity can be read with `cxml:entity-name` and, in the case of an internal entity, the name can be read with `cxml:entity-value`.
+The name of the entity can be read with `fxml:entity-name` and, in the case of an internal entity, the name can be read with `fxml:entity-value`.

 You can restart with `continue` to skip the entity being defined.

 ## `forbid-external`

 Default true.
-Signal `cxml:external-reference-forbidden` if the document’s DTD contains external references.
+Signal `fxml:external-reference-forbidden` if the document’s DTD contains external references.

-(This is actually an error by default in CXML, but it doesn’t have its own condition.)
+(This is actually an error by default in FXML, but it doesn’t have its own condition.)

-The pubid and sysid of the reference can be read with `cxml:entity-reference-pubid` and `cxml:entity-reference-sysid`.
+The pubid and sysid of the reference can be read with `fxml:entity-reference-pubid` and `fxml:entity-reference-sysid`.

-You can restart with `continue` if you want to let CXML try to fetch the reference.
+You can restart with `continue` if you want to let FXML try to fetch the reference.

 # Restarts